My life would be so simple if I didn’t have kids. Or a husband.

 “My husband keeps everything, always saying we might need it one day.”

 “My girlfriend has carted boxes of old school stuff and toys from one house to another.
 She won’t let go.”

-“How can I simplify our home when it is literally bursting at the seams with his crap?”
+“How can I simplify our home when it is literally bursting at the seams with their crap?”

-The truth is, there is only so much you can do in this situation, aside from tossing their belongings without permission – which I really don’t advocate!
+They are desperate to create a simpler life for themselves, only to face constant opposition from their husband, wife, kids or housemates.
+But the truth is, there is only so much you can do in this situation, aside from tossing their belongings without permission – which I really don’t advocate.

 Start the Conversation

-You don’t need anyone else’s permission to simplify your own life, or even just your stuff.
+You don’t need anyone else’s permission to simplify your own life or your stuff.
 Undoubtedly though, it’s helpful to have support.